koktaildotcom/com.p1.smartmeter/README.md

 # P1 smartmeter

+> NOTE: This app doesn't get information out of the `smartmeter`, you have to use an external service that push data to the the app.

 ## Introduction
 This app adds the P1 smartmeter into Homey and add an api to update the data.